A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: A Laplacian to compute intersection numbers

 where

-and $\mathcal{R}_m(\varrho)$ given by \eqref{Rmrho}. \end{theorem}
+and $\tilde{\mathcal{R}}_m(\varrho)$ given by \eqref{Rmrho}. \end{theorem}

-Because we are essentially treating the Kontsevich model \cite{Kontsevich:1992ti}, our $F_g$ are nothing else than the generators of intersection numbers on the moduli space of complex curves \cite{Witten:1990hr, Kontsevich:1992ti, Itzykson:1992ya, Eynard:2016yaa}.
-These free energies are listed in different conventions in the literature.
+Because we are essentially treating the Kontsevich model \cite{Kontsevich:1992ti}, our $F_g$ are nothing else than the generators of intersection numbers of tautological characteristic classes\footnote{We will point out in Remark \ref{rmk:intersection} that $F_g$ should be understood as generating function of intersection numbers of $\kappa$-classes, which however translate into a subset of intersection numbers of $\psi$-classes.} on the moduli space of stable complex curves \cite{Witten:1990hr, Kontsevich:1992ti, Itzykson:1992ya, Eynard:2016yaa}.
+The free energies $F_g$ are listed in different conventions in the literature.
 The translation to e.g.\ \cite{Itzykson:1992ya, Eynard:2016yaa} is as follows:

 It is clear that Theorem~\ref{thm:Deltarho} translates into the same statement for the generating function of intersection numbers.
 We have given this formulation in the very beginning in Theorem~\ref{Thm:Zstable}.
-There we adopt the conventions in \cite{Itzykson:1992ya} but rename $I_k\equiv t_k$ and $T_0\equiv (1-I_1)$.
+There we adopt the conventions in \cite{Itzykson:1992ya} but rename $I_k\equiv t_k=-(2k-1)!!\varrho_{k-1}$ and $T_0\equiv (1-I_1)$.
+We also redefined $\mathcal{R}_m(t)=(2m-1)!!\tilde{\mathcal{R}}_m(\varrho)$ as well as $N=\frac{V}{(2\lambda)^2}$.
 The formula can easily be implemented in computer algebra\footnote{ A first implementation in Mathematica is provided via the arXiv page of this paper or via \url{http://wwwmath.uni-muenster.de/u/raimar/files/IntersectionNumbers.nb} \\ It takes less than 35 seconds on an office desktop to compute all intersection numbers up to $g=10$.} and quickly computes the free energies $F_g(t)$ to moderately large $g$.
-Several other implementations exist.
-We are aware of an implementation \cite{Xu:2007??} (up to $g=10$) in Maple and a powerful implementation \cite{admcycles} in Sage which performs many more natural operations in the tautological ring.
-These were an important consistency check for us.
+Several other implementations exist, for instance the powerful Sage programme \cite{admcycles} which performs many more natural operations in the tautological ring.
+An early implementation in Maple (up to $g=10$) can be found in \cite{Xu:2007??}.
+These implementations were an important consistency check for us.
 Algorithms to compute $\kappa,\delta,\lambda$-classes from $\psi$-classes are given in \cite{Faber:1999??}.
-For convenience we list